compusciencing/compusciencing.github.io/_posts/2018-12-11-dipto-csc-799-report.md

 If we had a null hypothesis: "There is no statistically significant difference between the samples."
 That means any difference we find is just by chance.
 Hence, we need a critical value.
 If the our t-value is less than that we cannot reject the null hypothesis however if it is higher, we can reject the hypothesis and accept the alternative hypothesis.

-Now, let's look at the t value table.
+Now, let's look at the t-value table.

 ![t-value table](/images/ttable.png)

 The degree of freedom is calculated as: df = count of samples from field 1 + count of samples from field 2 - 2 = 16 + 16 - 2 = 30 in our case.
 Generally, in inferential statistics, p = 0.05 is widely used.
 We are going to use that same value.
 Therefore, the critical value for us will be 2.042.
 Our t-value is greater than critical value, thus, we can reject the null hypothesis and accept the alternative hypothesis: There is statistically significant difference between the crops from two fields.

-We can use the function: ttest as well to calculate the p value directly that gives us p = 0.026 < 0.05 and we can accept alternate hypothesis.
+We can use the function: t-test as well to calculate the p value directly that gives us p = 0.026 < 0.05 and we can accept alternate hypothesis.

 What if the calculated p value is greater than 0.05?
 There is no significant difference.
 What if it is slightly greater like 0.06?
 There is nothing like provisionally rejected in t-test.
 It just says you that you might try to apply that as a feature to machine learning algorithm on them to classify.
 It might be helpful however it will not be decisive.